safesoftware/virtualmachines/PostCreationSteps.md

 7. Download and install FME Form
 8. Download and install FME Flow.
 FME Flow database user/user/pwd is fmeflow
 9. Set Firefox to be default browser and pin to Task Bar.
 Disable search suggestions.
 Set FME Flow as homepage
 10. Open FME Flow and license it.
-Save username and password.
+Save username and password `admin` and `FMElearnings`.
 Load FoodVendors-Complete.fsproject
 11. Open FME Workbench and Data Inspector to ensure they are properly licensed, and pin them to Task Bar.

 13. Set Connections to be Shared.
 Save to `C:\Users\Administrator\Documents\FME\Workspaces`.
 Password is `fmedata`